GaurangTandon/CPtools/tips.md

 1. Sorting a very large vector of pairs using a custom comparator function (`[](){}`) can cause TLE.
 [Example link](https://codeforces.com/contest/605/submission/54273199)
 2. Using `long long` instead of `int` can cause TLE. ![Example](https://i.imgur.com/im2FJPK.png)
 3. Using `pow(a, b)` is much much slower than using `1ll << power`, which is slightly slower than storing successive powers in a cumulative array, when used in a loop. (see submissions on D - https://codeforces.com/contest/1220/my)
+4. Using a set of strings (`set<string>`) can give TLE in a lot of cases.
+Perform lots of optimizations in the code if you plan to use such a set.
+For example, an n^2 loop should be done in $n^2/2$ instead.
+Try to reduce number of other things being used, basically, think for two minutes and make it as optimized as possible.
+There is a very high possibility you will get TLE if you do not do this ([TLE](https://codeforces.com/contest/1287/submission/68256873) and [AC](https://codeforces.com/contest/1287/submission/68280463)).
+   1. Another example for $n^2$ TLE is [270807A](https://codeforces.com/gym/270807/submission/72146495).

 ## Causes for MLE